Gottman Couples Therapy

 9 Components to Gottman Therapy

-There are 9 key components of healthy relationships which therapists and this model tend to focus on.
+There are 9 key components of healthy relationships that therapists focus on within Gottman’s couples therapy.
 These 9 components include:

 - Managing Conflict